Couchers-org/couchers/markdown/volunteer.md

 ---
-title: "Help bring the next generation of couch surfing to life"
+title: "Volunteer: be part of bringing the next generation of couch surfing to life"
 crumb: Volunteer
 description: "Join the global Couchers.org team.
 Work with passionate professionals and make a huge impact on improving the couch surfing community."
 type: general